 Threewalls was founded in 2003 to provide support and visibility for the visual arts community in Chicago.
-The founders wanted to encourage a greater awareness of Chicago’s art scene by inviting emerging professional artists to share in the city’s rich histories, resources and creative communities.
-Over the past thirteen years, Threewalls has been a center for artist-focused programing, critical writing, and direct support for artist projects.
+The founders wanted to encourage a greater awareness of Chicago’s art scene by inviting emerging professional artists to share in the city’s rich histories, resources, and creative communities.
+Over the past fifteen years, Threewalls has been a center for artist-focused programming, critical writing, and direct support for artist projects.

 Threewalls fosters contemporary art practices that respond to lived experiences, encouraging connections beyond art.